** UPDATE - 10/04/2020

 Superannuation.
 The Fed Govn’t have eased access to superannuation in the event of COVID-19.
-Please see following information here.
+Please see the following information here.
+CBUS have also put together some helpful information on their website - click here.
 The majority of our members are in CBUS and for further information please contact the WA field officers Don Fowlie – 0417 971 593, Phil Milne – 0412 406 348 or the CBUS office on 08 6430 4236.
 If you need other super contacts please contact our office on 08 9440 3522.

 Severance funds.
 In the event of bona-fide redundancies workers can access their severance fund payments if they’re included in your EBA or contract.
 However PROTECT will now allow access to some money if members need it due to financial problems associated with COVID-19.
 Please contact PROTECT WA field officer John Cain on 0429 109 215, or myself and the ETU organisers for further details.

 ETU Hardship & Relief Fund.
 As you’re aware, last year we increased our fees for the first time in 3 years.
 Part of that increase was used to establish a H&RF to assist members when needed.
 If you are in financial difficulty in the coming months we may be able to help if you meet the criteria.
 Please contact your lead organiser or ETU office for further information to apply for assistance.

 Centrelink/Jobseeker – (Download further information here).
 Please click link for details https://www.dss.gov.au/about-the-department/coronavirus-covid-19-information-and-support